 Vegan athletes such as Ed Bauer and Torre Washington are redefining the vegan stereotype, proving that veganism doesn’t limit your health and fitness goals.

 Whilst there are many vegan protein sources such as Kale, Quinoa, Tofu, Lentils and Beans, vegans can still be faced with the convenience issue of post-workout protein availability.
 It is well researched that the body recovers better when it receives the nutrients it requires within 15-30 minutes post workout.
 Under these circumstances, Protein shakes can really come in handy.
-Nevertheless, there are a variety of vegan protein shake alternatives, which I will discuss here, such as Pea Protein Isolate and Brown Rice Isolate.
+Nevertheless, there are a variety of vegan protein shake alternatives, which I will discuss here.

 Plant Based Alternatives